 For fans of: Bon Iver, Jenny Lewis

-5. Howie Lee – Birdy Island (Electronic/World, Mais Um Discos)
+5. Howie Lee – Birdy Island (Electronic/Chinese Classical/Jazz, Mais Um Discos)

 The skinny: Birdy Island is an utterly charming release from Beijing-based producer/artist Howie Lee, “loosely based around [his] own long-formed concept of a floating Sicilian theme park, co-inhabited by both birds and ancestral spirits.”
 Built almost like the score to an unreleased film about this imaginary wonderland, Birdy Island “threads continuities between ceremonial Taoist music, early Buchla synth experiments, and FWD>> nights at London’s Plastic People.”
 Its “almost exclusively acoustic yet broad sound palette” produces an incredibly luxurious music which, on tracks like Wave, Wave, Wave, captures the almost childlike wonder that you’d imagine any visitors to the island might experience.

 Standout tracks: Time To The Sun, The Door of Aspiration

 For fans of: Alex Wang, Joe Hisaishi’s Spirited Away soundtrack, Holly Herndon

 6. Dry Cleaning – New Long Leg (Post-Punk, 4AD Ltd.)